 Students must destroy recordings at the end of the semester in which they are enrolled in the class unless they receive the instructor’s written permission to retain the recordings.

-Students who require audio recording or other adaptations of lectures as a reasonable accomodation for a disability should contact the University Accessibility Center in advance of the lecture in order to obtain permission for the recording.
+Students who require audio recording or other adaptations of lectures as a reasonable accomodation for a disability should contact the University Accessibility Center before the lecture in order to obtain permission for the recording.

 Technology is an essential part of today’s learning environment—that is why the Marriott School requires every student to own a laptop.
 However, technology, when used inappropriately, can also hinder learning.
 Most Marriott School students have, at some point, sat next to students who use their laptops in class to check e-mail, talk to friends, instant message, search the internet or play online games.
-Unfortunately, every person sitting around such students is distracted by this behavior and classroom learning decreases.
+Unfortunately, students can be distracted by this behavior and classroom learning decreases.

 Please respect your fellow students and professors and abide by this Marriott School policy.

-The use of cellphones and smart phones (for phone calls, texting, surfing the web, etc.) is not appropriate in classes in the Marriott School.
+The use of phones for any purpose is not appropriate in classes in the Marriott School.
 Please turn them off as you enter the classroom and keep them stored out of sight in your backpack or pocket.

 Preventing Sexual Harassment